codex-academy/vps-deployment-workshop-typescript/readme.md

 ## Delete your server

-Please delete your server in Digital Ocean.
+Please delete your server/droplet in Digital Ocean.